aymericbeaumet/blog/_posts/2021-02-13-prevent-chromedp-chromium-zombie-processes-from-stacking.md

 2. `ps -g <PGID>`: which lists all the processes belonging to a specific process group ID

-By using the first command I found my Go process PGID (_46499_), and by using the second one I was able to list all of the processes in this group:
+By using the first command, I found my Go process PGID (_46499_), and by using the second one I was able to list all of the processes in this group:

 ```bash